dcunited001/dcunited001.github.io/_posts/2016-08-22-american-limits-on-freedom-of-speech-include-intelligence.md

 Another example of a limit on free speech is mentioning implementation of technologies which are supposed to be secret, like biotech, gentech, neurotech, quantum computing and "quantum networking".
-I don't know if quantum networking is practical, by the way.
-But this one is a big NO NO. As in, do not think to hard about what is too far outside of the content on TV.

-China just launched a satellite to study quantum networking, by the way.
+I don't know if quantum networking is practical, but China just launched a satellite to study quantum networking.
 Or they claim they did.
 If you're wondering what QN is, it's basically the Ansible from Ender's Game.
+But getting too far ahead on technology is a big NO NO ... apparently.
+As in, do not think to hard about what is too far outside of the content on TV.

 #### Especially Math and Cryptography!!